Frequently Asked Questions

 A higher Euro level indicates a vehicle produces lower levels of emissions that impact on the quality of air we breathe.

 Under the Australian Design Rules, all vehicles currently supplied to the Australian market must meet a minimum standard known as Euro 5.
-Many vehicles sold in Australia meet tougher Euro 6 standards adopted in the European Union or other markets.

 The Australian Government has mandated stricter noxious emissions standards for newly supplied light vehicle models from 1 December 2025, and new units of existing vehicle models supplied from 1 July 2028.
-These standards are based on the international standard known as Euro6d, with vehicles meeting the equivalent US ‘Tier 3’ standards also accepted.
+Vehicles that comply with these standards must meet a minimum standard known as Euro6d, with vehicles meeting the equivalent US ‘Tier 3’ standards also accepted.